 My recipe has detailed instructions, plus extra tips and tricks.
 If you follow them to the letter, you will have those pancakes, remarkably like the picture.
 If you don't, you might not.

 The most important thing?
 Don't try to kill me.
 I can totally take you.
 I'm like a ninja.

-Mistake #2.
-You didn’t measure your flour by weight.
+You didn't measure your flour by weight.

 There have been studies (people who aren't me totally study this stuff) where home bakers have been asked to measure 1 cup of flour by volume.
 The results were dramatically different – everywhere from 4 ounces (112 grams) to 6 ounces (168 grams).
 That's a difference of 56 grams – almost one half cup!